Sioweb/jQueryModulDummy/README.md

 ##Options

+You can find the default values at the bottom of the script.
+Search the variable *standardOptions*;

 - debug: true, (Print some debug info in console)
 - enabled: true, (Enables the plugin)
 - loadImagesFirst: true, (wait for load images)